Professor Roger Hamood:

-During Fall 2017 semester, Dr. Vance will teach another undergraduate accounting course, in addition to her current faculty load of four courses.
+During Fall 2017 semester, Dr. Vance taught another undergraduate accounting course, in addition to her current faculty load of four courses.
 This undergraduate course, Intermediate Accounting I, had been taught by Professor Williams in past semesters.
 Dr. Vance has incorporated WileyPlus, online accounting application, into the course plan for the students to use for homework, quizzes, practice problems, and tutorials.
 WileyPlus is new to Dr. Vance and to the accounting students.
-Additionally, Dr. Vance is the advisor of the accounting club, and she is helping the students plan the annual Meet the Firms event, which is scheduled in October.
+Additionally, Dr. Vance is the advisor of the accounting club, and she helped students plan the annual Meet the Firms event, which was scheduled in October 2017.

 For Spring 2018 semester, Dr. Vance plans to evaluate the use of a local government accounting case study that utilizes MS Excel for the students to complete in conjunction with the textbook in the Fund Accounting course.
 Dr. Vance will also assist the accounting club with the planning of the annual alumni dinner that is held in April.

 Professor Scott Seslar: